 She decided to give it a go and she surprisingly found out that she likes making hats and she can do it.
 “It is incredible the range of possibilities you can explore with hats”.

 Having completed the millinery workshop with Jessica Broas at the London College of Fashion, she started to play around with different fabrics and materials, making fascinators and freeform parasisal headpieces.

 She wanted to expand her knowledge so she did a workshop with Judy Bentinck on Sinamay Trimmings and a French Flower Making course with Elaine Mergard.

 Her interest in the millinery craft was growing day by day.
 She bought some classical shape blocks and started to create her own trimmings and flowers using leather, denim and silk.
 “It was so gratifying to see what my hands were capable of”.
-She started to sell hats to friends and then to their friends.

 She wanted to challenge herself further so she applied to the London Hat Exhibition 2020 whose theme was “To the Future and Back”.
 Her hat, in a 1920s style, was selected and showcased in the exhibition.

 While working on some hat projects during lockdown in 2020, Eleanor decided to attend the HNC in Fashion and Textile-Millinery at Morley College: “I have learnt so much during the course, the best decision I could have ever made.”

 “Since I was a child I was fascinated by historical costumes and what people wore in the past including hats, obviously.
 Through millinery I have found a way to express my theatrical artistry.”